 The frequency of reporting sales tax is determined by the state issuing your sales tax permit.
 The frequencies can be monthly, quarterly or annually.

-Adjusting the refunded amounts before filing can be considered as underreporting income and leads to harsh penalties from the IRS.
+Adjusting the refunded amounts before filing can be considered as underreporting income.
+Unfortunately, this leads to harsh penalties from the IRS.
 In addition to unadjusted gross income, refunds are also counted in the total number of transactions.

 Unlike refunds, discounts and sales are subtracted from the gross amount.
 The customer may not be paying the regular price for the items, but they are still paying a full amount.